A US beginner’s playbook · 2026

 None of these are guaranteed.
 They are the realistic upper quartile for beginners who shipped for 12 straight months.
 Most beginners quit.
 The ones who don't quit almost always have some of this income by year one.
 That pattern is so consistent that, if I were betting, I'd bet on persistence over talent every single time.

-Beginner mistakes that eat the first six months
+Beginner mistakes that eat the first six months of working from home

 I've watched enough people start and stop — inside the company and outside it — to name the specific mistakes.
 Almost every failed attempt I've seen hits at least three of these.